elijahpleming/TryHackMe-Active-Directory-Basics/README.md

 ### Trust Relationships
 Trusts allow users from one domain to be authorized to access resources in another.

 - **One-way trust** — Domain AAA trusts Domain BBB: users in BBB can access resources in AAA
 - **Two-way trust** — Both domains mutually authorize each other's users (default when joining a tree or forest)

+> Note: A trust relationship does not automatically grant access to all resources — it only opens the possibility.
+What is actually authorized is configured separately.
+- **One-way trust** — Domain AAA trusts Domain BBB: users in BBB can access resources in AAA
+- **Two-way trust** — Both domains mutually authorize each other's users (default when joining a tree or forest)